Cloud-CV/evalai-cli/tests/integration/README.md

 used for a specific request.
 This approach makes the test far from how the application is actually supposed to work in practice.

-In the evalai-cli project, we use the CLI in integration with the EvalAI server.
-To test this complete setup, we need to have integration tests or end-to-end tests.
+In the actual application, the CLI works with the EvalAI server.
+To test the complete setup, integration tests are required.